 Click here to view the Barristers Web site.

-Finally, please stay informed about Barristers events by joining our mailing list at http://www.riversidebarristers.org or follow Riverside Barristers on Facebook and LinkedIn.
+Finally, please stay informed about Barrister events by joining our mailing list at http://www.riversidebarristers.org or follow Riverside Barristers on Facebook and LinkedIn.

-Shumika T. R. Sookdeo, managing attorney of Robinson Sookdeo Law, is a former president of Richard T. Fields Bar Association.
-She is a commissioner on the California Commission on Access to Justice.
-She is a also a board member of John M. Langston Bar Association and California Association of Black Lawyers.
+Shumika T. R. Sookdeo, managing attorney of Robinson Sookdeo Law, is a past president of the Richard T. Fields Bar Association, a commissioner on the California Commission on Access to Justice, and a board member of John M. Langston Bar Association and California Association of Black Lawyers.